-The clinical presentation of disease varies from asymptomatic or paucisymptomatic forms to the clinical conditions.
-Most of the cases of COVID-19 positive worldwide mostly presents with fever, cough, sputum, shortness of breath, and fatigue [5].
-The patient may come with some other symptoms but from the various studies it is found that chances of occurrence of such symptoms are less like headache, wheezing, abdominal pain, confusion, diarrhea, nausea/vomiting, seizures, lymphadenopathy, runny nose, etc. [2, 3, 4, 8, 12, 13].
-In children, it was found that the median age was 3.3 years and the most common symptoms were cough, and no feeding or difficulty in feeding [14].
-In infants those who were less than 21 months, it was found that fever, cough, shortness of breath was most common [14].
+The clinical presentation of disease varies from asymptomatic or paucisymptomatic forms to the clinical 65 conditions.
+Most of the cases of COVID-19 positive worldwide mostly presents with fever, cough, sputum, 66 shortness of breath, and fatigue [5].
+The patient may come with some other symptoms but from the various 67 studies it is found that chances of occurrence of such symptoms are less like headache, wheezing, abdominal pain, 68 confusion, diarrhea, nausea/vomiting, seizures, lymphadenopathy, runny nose, etc. [2,3,4,8,12,13].
+In children, 69 it was found that the median age was 3.3 years and the most common symptoms were cough, and no feeding or 70 difficulty in feeding [14].
+In infants those who were less than 21 months, it was found that fever, cough, shortness 71 of breath was most common [14].
+72

-- Complications - 1.
-Acute Respiratory Distress Syndrome (ARDS)
+73 4 ?
+Complications 1.
+Acute Respiratory Distress Syndrome 74 (ARDS)

 A large number of patients admitted in hospitals developed ARDS, and it was seen more in the patient having diabetes mellitus as comorbidity.
-ARDS is seen worsening in patient more than 65 years old [3, 4, 12].
-Myocardial injury includes acute coronary syndrome, heart failure, myocarditis, hypotension or shock, and sepsis.
-The patient in which the condition is severe the chances of heart failure increases the patient having or not having any cardiovascular disease [4, 13].
+ARDS is seen worsening in patient more than 65 years old [3,4,12].